willguest/exeudvr-canister/README.md

 ## 💡 Tips and Tricks

-- Customize your project's code style by editing the `.prettierrc` file and then running `npm run format`.
 - Reduce the latency of update calls by passing the `--emulator` flag to `dfx start`.
 - Install a Motoko package by running `npx ic-mops add <package-name>`.
 Here is a [list of available packages](https://mops.one/).
 - Split your frontend and backend console output by running `npm run frontend` and `npm run backend` in separate terminals.